FabianGosebrink/ASPNET-WebAPI-AngularJs/README.md

-# AngularJsDemoAppWithoutSignalR
+# AngularJs DemoApp

-Demo Application for AngularJS without SignalR
+Demo Application for AngularJS

-As promised on the TechDays here is my Sample-Application.
+A simple demo application with AngularJS.

+Here bower is used.
+Run run the corresponsing commands to install/update the packages

 Note that this is just a sample!
 NEVER use a Singleton to replace a database in a business-application.
 This was just made for demo purposes.

 Regards